-- Mirror the other person’s expressions — This is a sign of empathy and compression;
+- Mirror the other person’s expressions to show empathy and compassion,

-- Use hand gestures to emphasize your points — Hand movements can help you get your verbal message across in a more effective way;
+- Use hand gestures to emphasize your points and get your verbal message across in a more effective way, and

 Paralinguistics involves vocal communication that is separate from actual language.

-This type of vocal communication may manifest as a tone of voice, pitch, loudness, and inflection.
+This type of vocal — but not verbal — communication can manifest as vocal tone, pitch, volume, and inflection.

-The head of design congratulating the junior graphic designer with a strong tone of voice, which the other graphic designers present now correctly interpret as approval and enthusiasm over the talent of the junior graphic designer.
+The head of design is congratulating the junior graphic designer with an enthusiastic tone of voice, which the other graphic designers now correctly interpret as a show of approval for the junior graphic designer’s efforts.

 Tips for successful paralinguistic communication